I'm a sucker for a cohesive Instagram feed

 On the other hand, you might want a bolder, more colorful approach - and that works too!
 Whatever your colorway is, stick to it, being mindful of creating a balance of tones.
 For example, I recently started incorporating blacks into my feed (something you used to never see).
 I make it a point to balance those darker tones out by spacing them out on opposite corners of my grid.

-My girl @josie_sanders does an insane job of tackling the bolder, more colorful palette, while @maddieperry123 sticks to a gorgeous neutral feed.
-Both totally different colorways that work in their own way.
+My friend @josie_sanders does an insane job of tackling the bolder, more colorful palette, while @maddieperry123 sticks to a gorgeous neutral feed.
+Both totally different colorways that work in their own way to create a cohesive Instagram feed.

 Maddie says, "My biggest tip for having a cohesive Instagram feed is wearing the same color scheme - whether your focus is fashion or not!
 When I switched to posting in more neutral clothing, I noticed a huge difference in my feed."